tesa1/ChIP_Zwart_public/README.md

 * *01_BAM_filtered* -> bams filtered for mapping quality (MAPQ) and with the duplicates marked/removed
 * *02_fastQC_on_BAM_filtered* -> individual fastQC for each filtered bam
 * *03_bigWig_bamCoverage* -> bigWig of the bam coverage normalized ([RPGC](https://deeptools.readthedocs.io/en/develop/content/help_glossary.html?highlight=RPGC#abbreviations) = Reads Per Genomic Content) or not (raw_coverage) depending on the sequencing depth
 * *04_Called_peaks* -> peaks called with macs2 (de-blacklisted in hg38 but not hg19 - for backwards compatibility of older hg19 Zwart lab data -).
-If single-end, it can be found also a folder with the output of [`phantompeakqualtools`](https://www.encodeproject.org/software/phantompeakqualtools/) as the calculated fragment length is used for running macs2 with single-end data.
+If single-end, there will be a folder with the output of [`phantompeakqualtools`](https://www.encodeproject.org/software/phantompeakqualtools/) as the calculated fragment length is used for running macs2 with single-end data.
 If the bed file does not contain already the 'chr' for the "canonical" chromosomes, it will be added in a separated file ending by `_chr.narrow/broadPeak`
-* *05_Quality_controls_and_statistics* -> this folder contains sample correlations heatmaps and PCAs, a multiQC report containing multiple info (number of reads, duplicates, peak counts and fragmenth lenght, phantom results), statistics on the called peaks (FRiP, number, etc.)
+* *05_Quality_controls_and_statistics* -> this folder contains sample correlations heatmaps and PCAs, a multiQC report containing multiple info (number of reads, duplicates, peak counts and fragmenth length, phantom results), statistics on the called peaks (FRiP, number, etc.)

 Here an example directory tree: